rebelsky/csc207b/_prelim/prelim02.md

   similar, but evidence suggests that when I "lecture", I do so differently each time.
 I may assume that I've said something to you that I haven't;
   let me know when that happens.
+* Mentor sessions Sunday evenings, time TBA.
+Survey coming.

 ### Upcoming work

 * [Assignment 1](../assignments/assignment01) due Thursday night.
+    * Sam will announce pairings at the end of class.
 * Readings due before class Monday.
     * [Gettings started with Git and GitHub](../readings/git)
     * [The Eclipse IDE](../readings/eclipse)